-Prerequisite: Animation 1A-1B
+Prerequisite: Animation 1A-1B Grades Offered: 10-12

-This course will introduce students to advanced modern techniques of traditional cell animation and to the various technology and materials used in the production of this art form.
+This course will introduce students to advanced modern techniques of traditional cel animation and to the various technology and materials used in the production of this art form.
 It offers opportunities to use advanced animation and editing technology and software.
-Students will maintain a portfolio containing cell drawings, model and turnaround sheets, storyboards, background paintings, and VHS/CD/DVD full color animation recordings with audio.
+Students will maintain a portfolio containing cel drawings, model and turnaround sheets, storyboards, background paintings, and VHS/CD/DVD full color animation recordings with audio.